harryxni/TopmetalSe-V1/Hardware/Test_Board/README.md

 LDAC bar should always be jumpered.

-The signals names for ROW and COL have are actually switched.
+The signals names for ROW and COL are actually switched.
 This is fixed in the FPGA software which controls these lines, but should be noted for any future iterations.